minjo1234/TIL/3.Resource/CS/SAA/Private vs Public IP (IPv4).md

 - In this course, we will only be using IPv4
-- IPv4 is still ths
+- IPv4 is still the most common format used online.
+- IPv6 is newer and solves problems for the Internet of Things (loT).

+- IPv4 allows for 3.7 billion different addresses in the public